Emilios Theofanidis: Club career

-Theofanidis started football from Aris Ptolemaidas where he distinguished himself competing in the second division, while in 1963 he emerged as the top scorer in his respective group.
+Theofanidis started football from Aris Ptolemaida where he distinguished himself competing in the second division, while in 1963 he emerged as the top scorer in his respective group.

-In the summer of 1963, he took the big step of his career by transferring to the then Greek champion, AEK Athens.
+In the summer of 1963, he took the big step of his career by transferring to the Greek champions, AEK Athens.
 With the yellow-blacks, he played for 2 years, making his debut in the first division and remarkably, participated in both matches against Monaco for the qualifying phase of the European Cup, even scoring and 1 goal in the second leg in Athens on 2 October 1963 which ended 1–1.
 During his spell in the club he won a Greek Cup in 1964.

-In the summer of 1965, he transferred to PAOK, where he played for 5 seasons and played in the first 2 European matches in the history of the club against the Wiener Sport-Club for the Inter-Cities Fairs Cup in 1965.
+In the summer of 1965, he was transferred to PAOK, where he played for 5 seasons and played in the first 2 European matches in the history of the club against the Wiener Sport-Club for the Inter-Cities Fairs Cup in 1965.
 He was also a finalist of the Greek Cup in the period 1970.

 After football

-After the end of his football career Theofanidis worked as a coach and among other things, in the infrastructure departments of PAOK and at Aris Ptolemaidas He died on 7 February 1999 at the age of 59.
+After the end of his football career Theofanidis worked as a coach and among other things, in the infrastructure departments of PAOK and at Aris Ptolemaida He died on 7 February 1999 at the age of 59.
 The Municipal Stadium of Ptolemaida has been named in his honor.